wn-doolittle/concourse-packer-resource/README.md

 **note**: in an effort to prevent credentials leaking to logs, the full packer command line will not be printed on failure -- however, you should still mark any relevant variables as _sensitive variables_ in the packer template to prevent packer from printing them in log output

+the packer executable will have a working directory of the concourse input directory, so file paths can be relative to resources, or absolute paths

 ## examples

 ```yaml